 So let’s take a step back and look at the bigger picture, the total average of the best website in India which will paint you a clear picture of what is considered a high-quality website for this market specifically, and what your business should aim for to join their ranks.

 After all, there’s no need to reinvent a wheel, when Google’s expectations for high-quality websites are very clear.

-1. Average Website Score in India in February is 62.58, only slightly lower than the January score of 62.64 – a realistic and achievable result for everyone
+1. Average Website Score in India in June is 62.94, slightly higher than the previous score of 62.58 – a realistic and achievable result for everyone

 The average website score defines the standard of the most popular Indian websites and it’s a great implication of what could be the starting point to have a website that would be just as successful.